 Protect you money and phone

 Before even buying a water gun, you must purchase a ziplock or a small waterproof bag to keep your valuables dry during the water fight.
+You can find touch screen ziplock bags too.
+In case you need to scroll through your phone having super slippery hands!
 And only carry with you what is really necessary.

 Get ready to fight

 Songkran is a peaceful festival, but funny enough, everybody has water guns in hands.
-Don’t waste time, find a gun that suits your style and abilities.
+Don’t waste time, find the coolest gun that suits your style and head out.
 Buckets are also welcomed, along with garden hoses and kitchen bowls.

 Wear proper clothes and shoes

-You gonna be wet, so choose your clothes wisely.
-Light and fast dry fabrics are the best, underneath a swimsuit or beach shorts are a must.
-Flipflops are ok, but I recommend you to wear something that can protect your feet and that will be safe to walk on the slippery streets.
-Goggles or sunglasses are a plus.
+You are gonna be wet, so choose your clothes wisely.
+Light and fast dry fabrics are the best.
+Underneath, a swimsuit or beach shorts are a must.
+Flipflops are okay, but I recommend you to wear something that can protect your feet and that will be safe to walk on the slippery streets.
+Goggles or sunglasses are a plus since you don’t have to keep wiping your eyes every time someone splashes you!
+No worries if you have none of these.
+Most Songkran streets are full of pop up stalls selling you the cheapest and coolest ones!

 Play safe and clean